engineerjoe440/ElectricPy/README.md

 Python Libraries with functions and constants related to electrical engineering.

 The functions and constants that make up these modules represent a library of material compiled with the intent of being used primarily for research, development, education, and exploration in the realm of electrical engineering.

-Check out our full documentation: https://engineerjoe440.github.io/ElectricPy/
+Check out our full documentation: https://electricpy.readthedocs.io/en/latest/

+**:warning: Documentation has recently been updated to use [ReadTheDocs](https://readthedocs.org/)**

+GitHub Pages are still active, and will continue to be for the forseeable future, but they're intended for developmental updates rather than primary documentation.

 ### Special thanks to: